 My work is primarily abstract and material-driven more than design-driven.
 I am attracted to the freedom and spontaneity that abstract art allows me.
-I draw as little as possible so that my process is not overly subject to a design conceived prior to what I consider to be my primary creative activity, which is the physical handling of materials and building of the mosaic.
-It usually takes months for me to create a mosaic, and working abstractly lets me be inspired by the materials and open to the energies and conditions in the present moment.
-In this way, I create a work that is reflective of a period of time — that is a testament to time lived during its creation.
+I draw as little as possible so that my process is not overly subject to a design conceived prior to what I consider to be my primary creative activity—the physical handling of materials and building of the mosaic.
+It usually takes months for me to create a mosaic and working abstractly lets me be inspired by the materials and open to the energies and conditions in the present moment.
+In this way, I create a work that is reflective of a period of time—that is a testament to time lived during its creation.

 While my execution technique is grounded in traditional methods and tools, my work is contemporary and exploratory.
 I enjoy working in series and have several that have been ongoing for years.
 (More information about my series is available here.)
 However, I most often find an impulse to do something out-of-series, with no intention of doing anything like it again.